Charles

 Music

-Charles Shadle teaches composition, music theory, and music history at the Massachusetts Institute of Technology where he serves as a Senior Lecturer in Music, and as Theory Coordinator.
-He is the 2016 recipient of a SHASS Levitan Teaching Award.
-Numerous institutions, including SUNY Buffalo, Longwood Opera, The Lake George Opera Festival, The Handel and Haydn Society, The Syracuse Symphony Orchestra, The Newton Choral Society, and Lontano (UK) have commissioned his work.
-For the National Film Preservation Foundation he has composed six film scores, all of which are commercially available.
-A career-long focus on vocal music has resulted in commissions from such distinguished singers as Carlos Archuleta, Fernando Del Valle, Gale Fuller, Jason McStoots, Margaret O’Keefe, Stephen Salters, Frederick Urrey, and Jeremy Huw Williams.
-Dr Shadle collaborated with MIT colleague and librettist Michael Ouellette on two operas, Coyotes Diner and A Question of Love, as well as the cantata, A New England Seasonal.
-Having previously served as Composer in Residence to the Ecclesia Consort in 2000, he held the same position with Intermezzo in 2007-08 during which time he composed the critically acclaimed opera A Last Goodbye, again to an Ouellette libretto.
+Handel and Haydn Society, the Syracuse Symphony Orchestra, Intermezzo, the Newton Choral Society, the Radius Ensemble, the Frances Clark Center, the Baroque Orchestra of Oklahoma, the University of Colorado, and Lontano (UK) have commissioned his work.
+For the National Film Preservation Foundation, he has composed six film scores, all of which are commercially available.
+A career-long focus on vocal music has resulted in commissions from such distinguished singers as Carlos Archuleta, Marcus Deloach, Fernando Del Valle, Gale Fuller, Jason McStoots, Margaret O’Keefe, Laura Strickling, and Jeremy Huw Williams.
+Dr. Shadle collaborated with MIT colleague and librettist Michael Ouellette on three operas, Coyote’s Diner, A Question of Love and A Last Goodbye, as well as the cantata, A New England Seasonal.